chalkygames123/front-end-template/README.md

 # lint all .scss files with auto fixing
 $ yarn fix:styles

-# check if all configured files are formatted
+# check if all files are formatted
 $ yarn format-check

-# format all configured files
+# format all files
 $ yarn format

 # build for production